Air Quality Trends

 Ozone

-The design value is what EPA and Maine DEP use to determine whether an area is attaining (meeting) the National Ambient Air Quality Standard (NAAQS) for Ozone.
-(An explanation of how the design value is calculated can be found below the chart.)
-This chart clearly demonstrates that ozone levels in Maine have been dropping over the last 30 years.
+The design value is what the Environmental Protection Agency (EPA) and Maine DEP use to determine whether an area is attaining (meeting) the National Ambient Air Quality Standard (NAAQS) for ozone.
+An explanation of how the design value is calculated can be found below the graph.
+This graph clearly demonstrates that ozone levels in Maine have been dropping over the last 30 years.
+The ozone trend shows some variability from one year to the next yet overall, the trend has been downward.
+As each new, lower standard has been enacted, Maine’s ozone values nearly always averaged below the standard.
+The only exception is 2017 for that year’s design value alone was above the standard set in 2015.
+Values dropped further the following year and remained below the newest standard for all subsequent years.
 Since ozone is transported in from other areas, Maine's ozone levels drop when national and regional air quality controls are implemented.

 Particle pollution